-Hoppin’ John- This recipe is a Southern Classic and it’s very easy to make and feeds a crowd.
+Hoppin’ John recipe is an easy Southern Classic and it’s very easy to make and feeds a crowd.
 Historically this was one of the go to dishes of Southern cooks for New Years.

 - 1 tablespoon oil